 The "Grunion Run" is a uniquely Southern California phenomenon that can't be found anywhere else.
 Picture yourself on one of San Diego's beaches at night with a few dozen other people.
 The tide is high, and the waves are rolling pretty far up the sand line.
 Suddenly, as a wave recedes, you spot hundreds of silvery things, wiggling on the sand.
 Then, just as quickly, the next wave rolls in, then out, and with it the silvery specters.
 This is the famous California grunion run.

-What are Grunions and Why Do They Come Ashore in San Diego?
+What Are Grunion and Why Do They Come Ashore?

 Since these fish leave the water to deposit their eggs, they may be picked up while they are briefly stranded.
 Often there are more people than fish, but at other times everyone catches fish.
-So, no expensive fishing gear is needed (just your bare hands and a bucket or sack to hold your prizes).
-Oh yeah, and a valid State fishing license and a willingness to get a little wet.
+So, no expensive fishing gear is needed (just your bare hands and a bucket or sack to hold your prizes) as well as a valid state fishing license and a willingness to get a little wet.

 Grunion hunting is prohibited during April and May, but this is a fun time to see the spawning ritual if you're not interested in catching any fish.

 You can not use anything other than your hands to catch the fish, and no holes can be dug in the sand to find them.

 There is no limit to the number of grunions you can take, but you are advised only to catch enough that can be consumed, so none are wasted.

 The best beaches for grunion runs are Del Mar, La Jolla, Mission Beach, and the Coronado Strand.